 For those who wish to apply under the ‘hidden’ (non-visible) disability criteria, please read the research undertaken by Department for Transport.
 You can view this Blue Badge research: eligibility for people with non-visible disabilities on GOV.UK.

 We use this guidance to help determine Blue Badge eligibility, especially for those who are applying with:

 - Dementia and Alzheimer’s Disease

 See further information about the changes to Blue Badge legislation.

 We will aim to process your application within 4 to 6 weeks.
 Those which require further assessment may take longer.

-There is a £10 charge for each badge issued.
-We collect payment when we receive your application, however, if your application is rejected, your payment will be refunded.
+There is a £10 fee required for an application.
+Your payment will be taken when we receive your application, however, if your application is rejected your payment will be refunded.